lelutin/scout/doc/scout.1.md

 :   Perform a textual search on your notes' contents.
 `tag`
 :   Add or remove tags from notes.
+`edit`
+:   Modify a note's contents with your favorite editor.
 `delete`
 :   Delete one or more notes, or an entire book.
 `version`